Barabasi-Lab/AI-Bind/README.md

 AI-Bind is a pipeline using unsupervised pre-training for learning chemical structures and leveraging network science methods to predict protein-ligand binding using Deep Learning.

+## Usage

+Use the Python notebook VecNet-User-Frontend.ipynb to make binding predictions on unseen protein targets and both unseen ligands and targets.

 ## Shortcomings of existing deep models

 Stat-of-the-art machine learning models like DeepPurpose (e.g., Transformer-CNN) used for drug repurposing learn the topology of the drug-target interaction network.
 Much simpler network model (configuration model) can acheive a similar test performance.